 4. Elgato Thunderbolt 3

 Designed to rest alongside your MacBook Pro like the sleekest of sidekicks, the Elgato Thunderbolt 3 Dock isn’t the cheapest docking station out there, but it’s one of the best.
 It also comes with a two-year warranty, which gives it an edge over the default one-year you get with most other docks.
 Finally, it delivers a solid 85W of power to charge your MacBook Pro.

 - Ports: three USB 3.0 ports with Qualcomm Quick Charge, two Thunderbolt 3 (USB-C) ports, 50cm Thunderbolt cable, DisplayPort capable of 5k resolution, 4k at 60hz (2x 4K display possible via USB-C), Gigabit Ethernet, audio in and out.

 - Build Quality: One of the best things about this dock is its tiny stature.
 At 3.2 x 7.9 x 1.1 inches, it has one of the smallest footprints for a dock.
-Its shape means that it can’t slot right under your Macbook like other options listed here, but it certainly doesn’t get in the way.
-The chassis is made out of sturdy aluminum, giving it a nice elegant look that complements that of your Macbook.
+Its shape means that it can’t slot right under your MacBook like other options listed here, but it certainly doesn’t get in the way.
+The chassis is made of sturdy aluminum, giving it a nice elegant look that complements that of your MacBook.